Map of U.S. Sodomy Laws Repealed or Struck Down

 Of 14 states that had anti-sodomy laws in the U.S., only Montana and Virginia repealed theirs since the Supreme Court ruling, stated Sarah Warbelow, legal director for the national gay rights organization Human Rights Campaign, a national gay rights organization.

-She pointed out in addition to Louisiana, anti-sodomy laws are still on the statute books in Alabama, Florida, Kansas, Michigan, Mississippi, Idaho, North Carolina, Oklahoma, South Carolina, Texas and Utah.
+She pointed out in addition to Louisiana, anti-sodomy laws are still on the statute books in Alabama, Florida, Kansas, Michigan, Mississippi, Idaho, North Carolina, Oklahoma, South Carolina, Texas, and Utah.

 These laws are still on the statute books even though the Supreme Court ruled in Lawrence v.
 Texas in 2003 that it is unconstitutional to bar consensual sex between adults, calling it a violation of the 14th Amendment.

 That has not stopped the laws being used in some states.
-AP reported in 2013, police in East Baton Rouge Parish arrested gay men for “attempted crimes against nature” using the anti-sodomy law.
+AP reported in 2013, that police in East Baton Rouge Parish arrested gay men for “attempted crimes against nature” using the anti-sodomy law.
 The sting operation caused a national outcry.
 However, the district attorney refused to bring charges against the arrested men, saying the law was unenforceable.

 In the case of Lawrence v.
 Texas, Houston police arrested two men who they found were engaged in a sexual act.
 They were charged and convicted under Texas law of “deviate sexual intercourse, namely anal sex, with a member of the same sex.”
 They challenged the statute as a violation of the Equal Protection Clause of the Fourteenth Amendment.
 The Supreme Court struck down Texas’ sodomy law.
 Moves to repeal Texas’ sodomy law 10 years after Lawrence v.
-Houston were reported in Advocate.com in 2013, but it remains in place for now.
+Houston was reported in Advocate.com in 2013, but it remains in place for now.